ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 {{site.data.keyword.keymanagementserviceshort}} uses envelope encryption to assist in protecting your {{site.data.keyword.keymanagementserviceshort}}
 data.
-Envelope encryption involves using root keys, whether generated or imported into
-{{site.data.keyword.keymanagementserviceshort}}, to protect your Data Encryption Keys (DEKs).
+Envelope encryption involves encrypting your data with a Data Encryption Key, and then using a root key to protect your data encryption key (DEK).
 This topic describes the process of envelope encryption and how to use {{site.data.keyword.keymanagementserviceshort}} to encrypt and decrypt your data.
 {: shortdesc}

 When working with sensitive data, it is important to use advanced encryption